|Feature Article - March 2014|

 Suppose we accept Nye’s premise (that is, if it can’t be explained by natural processes, then it could not have happened).

 As we told you last month, The Origin of Life Foundation is no longer offering a prize for anyone who thinks they can explain the natural, unguided origin of life 18 because there is no natural explanation for the origin of life on Earth.
-Therefore, by Nye’s logic, there are no living things on Earth.
+Therefore, by Nye’s logic, there can be no living things on Earth.
 Nye’s own existence proves that his logic is wrong.

 If there is at least one thing (the origin of life) that has happened that cannot be explained by natural processes, there could be more.
 Ham could have argued that the existence of life proves that miracles can happen—but he didn’t.